 Living wage

-The Anker Living Wage Reference Value for non-metropolitan urban Chile is estimated at 727,536 Chilean pesos (748 EUR) per month.
-This is the wage workers need to afford a basic but decent standard of living in non-metropolitan urban Chile.
-The estimated living wage is almost double the national minimum wage (for workers between 18 and 65 years) and approximately twice the average wage for agricultural workers.[1]
+The Anker Living Wage Reference Value for non-metropolitan urban Chile is estimated at 782,549 Chilean pesos (798 EUR) per month.
+This is the wage workers need to afford a basic but decent standard of living in non-metropolitan urban Chile.[1]